fxprunayre/geocat/es/es-dashboards/geocatch-indicators.md

 Based on analysis of validation rules and knowledge on existing records, it can be relevant to extract the following indicators:

 * Subtemplates
   * Formats
     * Only name & version ?
 (2 formats have also specification described)
   * Contacts
     * Usage of organisationAcronym, individualFirstName
   * Extents
     * Using vertical or temporal element ?

 * Records
   * Extent / Using vertical element ? = 0
   * Extent / temporal element ? = 69 (non moissonné), 249 (au total)
   * Geobasisdatensatz
     * Collective title
     * che:basicGeodataID
     * che:legislationInformation: not empty, list of values to make it more consistent?

+  * To be continued...
+Would require a list of questions that swisstopo team would like to answer (Below a couple of checks made using SQL queries on formats, contacts, extent and a couple of other element)

 ## Strategy for analysis